pamelaFranco/glioma-connectomics-xai/README.md

-# Quantifying White Matter Disruption in Gliomas via Tumor-Masked Structural Connectomics and Explainable Machine Learning: A Pilot Study
+# Tumor-Masked Structural Connectomics and Explainable Machine Learning for Non-Invasive Glioma Grading: A Pilot Study

 > **Note for Reviewers:** This repository hosts the official computational framework and reproducible workflows corresponding to the abstract submitted to the **Nueroradiology**